CardiacAtlasProject/xpacs-adm/dev-notes.md

 * Used `spring-boot-starter-web` dependency in `pom.xml`
 * Created `/hello` mapping for testing inside `App` class
 * Added `spring-boot-devtools` dependency in `pom.xml`, which allows the server started inside Eclipse to automatically refreshed whenever you changed the program
 * Added `fork` option true in `pom.xml` inside `spring-boot-maven-plugin`.
-In this way, you can run the server outside the Eclipse enviroment using:
+In this way, you can run the server outside the Eclipse environment using:

    ```bash
    $ mvn spring-boot:start